 Six of Untold’s writers have also taken part in Weiter Schreiben’s letter exchange programme where an Afghan woman writer is paired with an established German author for an exchange of “letters” /emails and mentorship.
 These “exchanges” are then published in German.
+This programme is ongoing.

 The Untold-Weiter Schreiben partnership is supported by KfW Stiftung.

 Weiter Schreiben Magazine

 Untold and Weiter Schreiben continue to work together to promote and develop Afghan women writers.
 In October 2022, Weiter Schreiben released the fourth edition of their annual magazine, which showcases work from Untold’s Write Afghanistan programme and includes interviews with its writers.
 The magazine celebrates the voices of Afghan women authors who tell stories of oppression, violence, and exile but also of sisterhood, silver high heels and the power of words.

 To celebrate its publication, Untold’s writers and director Lucy Hannah joined Weiter Schreiben for a live event, hosted by supporter, KfW Stiftung in Villa 102, Frankfurt on 17th October 2022.
 The event was delivered in in English and German, with simultaneous translation in Dari.

 In September 2022, nineteen of Untold’s writers were awarded Helen Wolff grants to support their work.
 The grants were set up by descendants of Helen & Kurt Wolff to support politically persecuted women writers.
 These grants were administered by Weiter Schreiben and Untold’s writers are the first to receive them.